-Disclaimer – I am, by no means, trying to shame those who enjoy going to queer friendly clubs!
-In fact, alcohol within reason can lead to further enjoyment, but that doesn’t mean that there shouldn’t be more LGBTQ+ friendly social spaces that don’t centre around the nighttime.
+Disclaimer – I am, by no means, trying to shame those who enjoy going to queer-friendly clubs!
+In fact, alcohol within reason can lead to further enjoyment, but that doesn’t mean that there shouldn’t be more LGBTQ+ friendly social spaces that don’t center around the nighttime.
 Also, in the UK at least, 18 is the age where someone becomes an adult.

 Having a safe space is important – especially if you are in a minority group.
-But I wanted to write about why safe spaces are crucial for LGBTQ+ people – especially if you are a young person under the age of 18.* This is because all to option, queer spaces for adults tend to be centred around alcohol and clubbing – and though this is all well and good, it is also crucial to remember that there may be queer people who don’t drink (like me), elderly LGBTQ+ people etc. This then, unfortunately, adds to another problem that LGBTQ+ people may face – increased loneliness which may be due to the fact that many queer spaces are centred around nightlife.
+But I wanted to write about why safe spaces are crucial for LGBTQ+ people – especially if you are a young person under the age of 18.* This is because all to option, queer spaces for adults tend to be centered around alcohol and clubbing – and though this is all well and good, it is also crucial to remember that there may be queer people who don’t drink (like me), elderly LGBTQ+ people, etc. This then, unfortunately, adds to another problem that LGBTQ+ people may face – increased loneliness which may be because many queer spaces are centered around nightlife.

-Firstly, not everyone enjoys it – for someone like me, clubbing and alcohol aren’t really my thing, so by having a safe space like Freedom Youth is crucial for me because they allow for me to be in a queer friendly, non-alcoholic space where I can still be myself.
-It also means that I can socialise with other LGBTQ+ young people in a safe space, without the presence of alcohol.
-In addition, allowing people to social with other people without the presence of alcohol means that everyone there will have a good time.
+Firstly, not everyone enjoys it – for someone like me, clubbing and alcohol aren’t really my thing, so having a safe space like Freedom Youth is crucial for me because they allow me to be in a queer-friendly, non-alcoholic space where I can still be myself.
+It also means that I can socialize with other LGBTQ+ young people in a safe space, without the presence of alcohol.
+Besides, allowing people to socialize with other people without the presence of alcohol means that everyone there will have a good time.

-Secondly, it’ll allow less people to meet new people.
-By possibly going to to places where there is the chance of there being no alcohol or loud music, it’ll allow individuals to meet and actually get to know other people – because you never know, you might find another person who share similar interests.
+Secondly, it’ll allow fewer people to meet new people.
+By possibly going to places where there is the chance of there being no alcohol or loud music, it’ll allow individuals to meet and actually get to know other people – because you never know, you might find another person who shares similar interests.
 You might even find someone with a shared experience, which is great because it’ll mean that you feel less isolated, and you might even learn something.

 So here are some ideas for non-alcohol safe spaces for LGBTQ+ people: